salimi023/voter/README.md

 # README #

- VOTER - Szavazó alkalmazás
+VOTER - PHP voting application

-LEGFONTOSABB FUNKCIÓK:

-A) Szavazás készítése
+BASIC FUNCTIONS:

+A) Creation of voting
-- egy kérdés,
+- one question,
-- tetszőleges számú válasz,
+- options without limit,
-- időzített indítás és lezárás (cron),
+- scheduled automatic starting and/or closing (cron),
-- egy időben több szavazás párhuzamás futtatása,
-- szavazásonként tetszőleges admin e-mail cím hozzáadása automatikus értesítések igénylése esetén (választható opció).

-B) Név szerinti szavazatok leadása
-- Szavazók szerveroldali szűrése név és IP cím szerint a többszöri szavazás megakadályozása céljából,
+- manual starting and/or closing
+- running more voting at the same time,
+- adding administrator e-mail address by voting for notification messages (starting and closing of votings; summerized results; optional function).

+B) Voting
+- serverside filtering of voters by name and IP address,
-- SPAM robotok elleni védelem (egyéni CAPTCHA).
+- SPAM protected voting form.

-C) Szavazások kezelése
+C) Management of votings
-- időzített indítás és lezárás (cron),
+- scheduled automatic starting and/or closing (cron),
-- kézi indítás és lezárás,
+- manual starting and/or closing,
-- módosítás,
+- modification of votings,
-- archiválás,
+- archivating of votings,
-- törlés,
+- deletion of votings,
-- szavazatok összesítésének megtekintése,
-- admin részére automatikus összesített e-mail értesítés küldése az adott szavazás(ok) indításáról vagy lezárásról és az utóbbi(ak) esetén az összesített eredményekről (cron, választható opció).

-ALKALMAZOTT TECHNOLÓGIÁK:
+- review the results of votings (closed, archivated and ongoing as well),
+- e-mail notification about the starting and/or closing of votings and the summerized results of them to the administrator of the concerned voting (cron, optional function).

+USED TECHNOLOGIES:

-A) Frontend:
+A) FRONTEND:
 - HTML, CSS, JavaScript, Bootstrap, JQuery

-B) Backend:
+B) BACKEND:

-- natív PHP (OOP, MVC)
+- PHP (OOP, MVC, without framework),
 - MySQL